Stylback/home-server/README.md

 ## Dashboard with Homarr

+[Homarr](https://homarr.vercel.app/docs/about) is an easy to use dashboard that integrates well with ARR apps.

 <details><summary>Click to expand</summary>
 <p>

-[Homarr](https://homarr.vercel.app/docs/about) is an easy to use dashboard for our services.
 First, lets create a `docker-compose.yml` and a directory to house it:

 ```sh
 sudo mkdir /srv/homarr